The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Program Description and the Sample

-We select our sources primarily based on ASAS-SN detections, which not only include ASAS-SN discoveries, but also discoveries by others that were later recovered by ASAS-SN.
-The complete sample was collected between 2015 June 13 and 2019 January 31.
-We have also observed a few SNe~Ia before (since January 2015) and after this period (until January 2020), but they are not part of the complete sample.
-In the first phase of the complete sample collection, we attempted to observe all SNe~Ia with $z<0.034$ and a peak magnitude of $V<17$.
-Between October 2016 and January 2019, we restricted the sample to focus on SNe~Ia with $z<0.02$ and a peak magnitude of $V<16.5$ as shown in Fig.~\ref{fig:protocol} and discussed in Appendix~\ref{protocol}.
-The detection efficiency of the ASAS-SN survey has been evolving mainly owing to upgrades in hardware, and since 2015, the detection efficiency has been nearly $100\%$ complete to $<16.5$\,mag.
-The complete sample consists only of those with $z<0.02$ and peak $V<16.5$\,mag.
-Note that SNe Ia on the WLR span a luminosity range of $-19.5 \lesssim M_V \lesssim -17$ \citep[see, e.g.,][]{Burns2018}, and due to the peak magnitude limits, our sample is not sensitive to all dim SNe Ia with $M_V \gtrsim -18.2$ within the volume confined by $z<0.02$.
+We select our targets primarily based on ASAS-SN detections, and the complete sample was collected between 2015 September 17 and 2019 January 31.
+We have also observed a few SNe~Ia before (since January 2015) and after this period (until January 2020), and they are included in DR1 but are not part of the complete sample.
+In the early phase of the complete sample collection, we attempted to observe all SNe~Ia with $z<0.034$ and a peak magnitude of $V_{\rm peak}<17$.
+Between October 2016 and January 2019, we restricted the complete sample to focus on SNe~Ia with $z<0.02$ and a peak magnitude of $V_{\rm peak}<16.5$ as shown in Fig.~\ref{fig:protocol} and discussed in Appendix~\ref{protocol}.
+The detection efficiency of the ASAS-SN survey has been evolving mainly owing to upgrades in hardware, and since 2015, the detection efficiency has been almost $100\%$ complete to $<16.5$\,mag (see Appendix~\ref{sec:completeness} for a detailed discussion on sample completeness).